sdambo-git/spc-x-host-configuration/README.md

 maintenance-operator-controller-manager-995859f88-vq262   1/1     Running   0          18h
 ~~~

+If everything looks good we can move onto the next section.

 ## Configuring Nic Firmware

 NVIDIA NIC Configuration Operator provides Kubernetes API(Custom Resource Definition) to allow FW configuration on Nvidia NICs in a coordinated manner.
 It deploys, based on settings in the NicClusterPolicy, a configuration daemon on each of the desired nodes to configure Nvidia NICs there.
 NVIDIA NIC Configuration Operator uses the Maintenance Operator to prepare a node for maintenance before the actual configuration.